elap733/NBA-Injuries-Analysis/README.md

 ## Data Sources
 1. **NBA Injury Data**

-   NBA injury data was scraped from the website [Prosports Transactions](http://prosportstransactions.com/).
+   I scraped NBA injury data from the website [Prosports Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports "transactions", including "the most complete database of pro basketball transactions available".
 For the purposes of this analysis two complementary "transaction" types were particularily useful:
    * **"Missed games due to injury/personal reasons"**
       * This transaction (event) occurs when a player - who is currently on their team's active roster - misses a scheduled game.
 These missed game events are typically short duration (1-3 games)
    * **"Movement to/from injured/inactive list (IL)"**